DeLorean widow sues for ‘Back to the Future’ payments

 NEWARK, N.J.
-(AP) — The widow of maverick automaker John DeLorean alleges a Texas company has illegally received money from the “Back to the Future” movies that used his iconic car.
+(AP) — The widow of maverick automaker John DeLorean has alleged in a lawsuit that a Texas company illegally received money from the “Back to the Future” movies that used his iconic car.

 Most Read Business Stories